GMC Canyon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a GMC Canyon are $998 a year for full coverage.
-Comprehensive costs approximately $156 a year, collision costs $210, and liability costs $474.
-Liability-only insurance costs as little as $522 a year, with high-risk driver insurance costing around $2,148.
-Teens pay the most at $4,040 a year or more.
+Average insurance rates for a GMC Canyon are $998 a year including full coverage.
+Comprehensive costs approximately $156 each year, collision insurance costs $210, and liability coverage costs around $474.
+A liability-only policy costs as low as $522 a year, and high-risk insurance costs around $2,148.
+Teen drivers receive the highest rates at up to $4,040 a year.

 Average premium for full coverage: $998